benbjohnson/sql-parser/content/skydns.md

 ## SkyDNS

-Today we're releasing SkyDNS as an open source project on [[https://github.com/skynetservices/skydns][github]].
+Today we're releasing SkyDNS as an open source project on [github](https://github.com/skynetservices/skydns).
 SkyDNS is our attempt to solve the problem of finding the services that are running in a large environment.
-SkyDNS acts as a DNS service that only returns [[http://en.wikipedia.org/wiki/SRV_record][SRV records]].
+SkyDNS acts as a DNS service that only returns [SRV records](http://en.wikipedia.org/wiki/SRV_record).
 Services announce their availability by sending a POST with a small JSON payload.
-Each service has a [[http://en.wikipedia.org/wiki/Time_to_live][Time to Live]] that allows SkyDNS to expire records for services that haven't updated their availability within the TTL window.
+Each service has a [Time to Live](http://en.wikipedia.org/wiki/Time_to_live) that allows SkyDNS to expire records for services that haven't updated their availability within the TTL window.
 Services can send a periodic POST to SkyDNS updating their TTL to keep them in the pool.